 No longer a novelty item, microgreens have been popular in upscale culinary establishments for well over 15 years.
-Now that microgreens are a solid ingredient in our finest cuisines, Fresh Origins prides itself on providing the most consistent supply available.
+Microgreens have become a solid ingredient in our finest restaurants, and Fresh Origins has grown from a tiny start-up to America’s leading producer.
+Fresh Origins prides itself on providing the most consistent supply available.
 In addition, we regularly introduce new and exciting microgreen varieties to the culinary world.

 Microgreens have been produced in the United States since about the mid 1990′s beginning in Southern California.
 Initially, there were very few varieties offered.
 The basic varieties are Arugula, Basil, Beets, Kale, Cilantro and a mixture called Rainbow Mix.
 They are now being grown in most areas of the country with an increasing number of varieties being produced.

 A form of microgreens sold in a specialized growing medium, cellulose (paper) pulp, has been produced in Europe since about 2002.
 Recently, living microgreens have been offered for sale in the United States as well.
 There are a few reasons why this format has not been widely utilized.
 This method requires more packaging in terms of either boxing, or heavy plastic trays and growing medium resulting in a much higher cost for a significantly smaller yield.
 It is also more costly to deliver in this form.
-The product, may start out fresh and vibrant in the ideal growing conditions of a greenhouse, but once they are removed and put into a restaurant kitchen or cooler, the quality and flavor quickly declines.
+For those who care about sustainability, living microgreens are the least sustainable and the most wasteful of our resources.
+The other major issue is that the product, may start out fresh and vibrant just as it is removed from the ideal growing conditions of a greenhouse, but once they are put into a restaurant kitchen or restaurant cooler, the quality and flavor quickly declines.
 While they can still be considered alive and growing, once removed from the greenhouse, they rapidly begin to get soft, stretched, as they loose color and flavor.